strawberrypy-developers/strawberrypy/docs/index.rst

 Quick start
 -----------

 Here, a quick example for calculating the single-point and PBC local topological invariant in the supercell framework for the Haldane model in presence of Anderson disorder.
-We can define the periodic model with either ``TBmodels`` or ``PythTB``, which is then passed to the ``Supercell`` class, which takes as parameters also the dimension of the supercell.
+We can define the periodic model with either ``TBmodels`` or ``PythTB``, which is then passed to the ``Supercell`` class (when defining the supercell, we also need to specify the dimension of the supercell).
 Then, we can add some on-site random disorder and finally call the methods to compute the single-point and local invariants.

 .. code:: python

    import numpy as np
-   import strawberrypy
+   from strawberrypy import *

+   # Define the PBC model
-   pbc_model = strawberrypy.example_models.haldane_tbmodels(delta = 0.3, t = 1, t2 = 0.15, phi = np.pi / 2, L = 1)
+   pbc_model = example_models.haldane_tbmodels(delta = 0.3, t = 1, t2 = 0.15, phi = np.pi / 2, L = 1)

+   # Build the supercell of the model
-   model = strawberrypy.Supercell(tbmodel = pbcmodel, Lx = 30, Ly = 30, spinful = False)
+   model = Supercell(tbmodel = pbcmodel, Lx = 30, Ly = 30, spinful = False)

+   # Add on-site Anderson disorder
    model.add_onsite_disorder(w = 5)

+   # Evaluate the single-point Chern number
    sp_inv = model.single_point_chern()
    print("Single-point invariant: {}".format(sp_inv['symmetric']))

+   # Evaluate the PBC local Chern marker
    pbclcm = model.pbc_local_chern_marker(macroscopic_average = True, cutoff = 2)

 .. image:: _static/media/pbc_lcm_index.pdf